Liban45/hangman227/README.md

 # Hangman Game
-Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.

 ## Hangman game, where the computer thinks of a word and the user tries to guess it.